What is a fetal neck mass?

 How are fetal neck masses managed and treated during pregnancy?

-The primary goal of an evaluation at the St. Louis Fetal Care institute is to determine the severity of the neck mass.
+The primary goal of an evaluation at the Fetal Care institute is to determine the severity of the neck mass.
 This may take several evaluations during which it is determined if the mass is growing rapidly, and how it is impacting the fetus.
-If the mass is compromising the airway or esophagus, or is causing an increase in amniotic fluid, then fetal intervention may be considered.
+If the mass is compromising the airway or esophagus, or is causing an increase in amniotic fluid, then fetal intervention will be considered.

 What fetal interventions are done for fetal neck masses?